awsdocs/aws-mobile-developer-guide/doc_source/mobile-hub-react-native-getting-started.rst

    .. code-block:: bash

       ?
-Where is your projects's source directory:  /
+Where is your project's source directory:  /

    Then respond to further prompts with the following values.